MU-Data-Science/EVA/README.md

        $ ~/EVA/scripts/setup_reference_genome.sh hs38

-    **f.** Now copy a whole genome sequence (paired-end) to the CloudLab node.
+    **f.** Now copy a whole genome sequence (paired-end) sample to the CloudLab node.
 It is the user's responsibility to ensure that the data are de-identified prior to storing them on the CloudLab node.
 Also see the [Acceptable Use Policy of CloudLab](https://cloudlab.us/aup.php).
-As an example, let's use whole genome sequences from [The 1000 Genomes Project](https://www.internationalgenome.org/).
+Let's use a whole genome sequence sample from [The 1000 Genomes Project](https://www.internationalgenome.org/).
 The FTP site is `ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data`.

        $ wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/HG00096/sequence_read/SRR062635_1.filt.fastq.gz
        $ wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/HG00096/sequence_read/SRR062635_2.filt.fastq.gz

-    If you want to try a whole exome sequence (paired-end), here is an example.
+    If you want to perform variant analysis on a whole exome sequence (paired-end) sample, try the following.

        $ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR077/SRR077312/SRR077312_1.fastq.gz
        $ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR077/SRR077312/SRR077312_2.fastq.gz

     If you have deidentified sequences on your local machine to analyze, copy to the CloudLab node using `scp`.

     **g.** Run the variant analysis script by passing the required arguments.
+(See usage statement of the script.)
 This script will perform the alignment, sorting, marking duplicates, and variant calling.
 Here is an example.

-       $ ~/EVA/scripts/run_variant_analysis.sh hs38 SRR062635
+       $ ~/EVA/scripts/run_variant_analysis.sh hs38 SRR062635_1.fastq.gz SRR062635_2.fastq.gz

     **h.** The output of variant analysis is stored in a `.output.vcf` file.
 Download to your local machine using `scp`.